doctrine/DoctrineMongoDBBundle/Resources/doc/cookbook/registration_form.rst

 .. tip::

-    To explore more things about form component, read this documentation `file`_.
+    To explore more things about the Form component, read its `documentation`_.

 Embedding the User form into a Registration Form
 ------------------------------------------------